 There are a variety of circumstances that can result in a neck fracture.
 They can range from a motor vehicle accident to a fall from height at your place of employment.

 Should you suspect a neck fracture or any other type of injury to this region of your body, it’s critical to receive immediate medical care.
-Neglecting to do so could result in the worsening of your condition.
+Neglecting to do so can result in the worsening of your condition.

-Signs of a broken neck
+Signs of a Broken Neck

 Here are the most common signs and symptoms associated with a neck fracture: